Structural

 }

-// The Proxy
+// The Proxy - delays creation of expensive object

-class RecordingProxy implements GuitarRecording {
+class CabinetProxy implements Cabinet {

-private recording: GuitarRecording | null = null;
+private cabinet: Cabinet | null = null;

-private filePath: string;
+private irFile: string;

 }

-if (this.recording === null) {
+if (this.cabinet === null) {

 }